 11.8.5.
 Benefits.
 Pine County will maintain health care, dental insurance, and life insurance coverage for an eligible employee for the duration of the FMLA leave and during the period of any paid leave as if the employee continued in employment.
 Employee contributions will be required either through payroll deduction or by direct payment.
 The employee will be advised in writing at the beginning of the leave period as to the amount and method of payment.
 All payments for the employee's share of any benefits must be made to the County Auditor's department by the first (1st) of each month.
-Employee contribution amounts are subject to any change in rates that occurs while the employee's coverage will lapse.
+Employee contribution amounts are subject to any change in rates that occurs while the employee is on leave.
+If an employee's contribution is more than 30 days late, the employee's coverage will lapse.